 All other eligible purchases earn unlimited 1.5 points per $1 spent.
 There’s no limit to the total number of points you can earn, and your points don’t expire as long as your account remains open and in good standing.
 The same goes for points accrued on any employee cards added to your account.

 The best way to redeem your accumulated rewards points is for statement credits against travel purchases made with your card.
 Virtually all travel purchases are eligible for redemption.

 You can redeem for purchases made up to a year prior to the redemption date, subject to limitations, with no blackout dates or general restrictions.
 Points are worth $0.01 apiece when redeemed for travel credits.
 Points redeemed for cash back, gift cards, and other non-travel items may be worth less.

 If you join the Preferred Rewards for Business program as a Platinum Honors member, you’ll earn 75% more points on all eligible spending.
 That’s 2.62 points per $1 spent on non-travel purchases and 4.12 per $1 spent at the Bank of America Travel Center.
 See the program’s terms and conditions for more details.

-After the introductory period ends, the purchase APR ranges from 13.49% to 23.49%, depending on your personal creditworthiness and prevailing rates.
+Following the conclusion of the introductory period, the purchase APR rises to range between 12.99% and 22.99% APR variable, depending on your personal creditworthiness and prevailing interest rates.
 The balance transfer APR falls within the same range from day one.